-The Community Development team currently deliver a variety of themed programmes that strategically link with national and local Government agendas.
+The Community Development team currently delivers a variety of themed programmes that strategically link with national and local government agendas.

-Young people who access these programmes improve their sports skills which help build their self-esteem and develop positive attitudes.
-By engaging young people in a range of constructive activities, it creates opportunities to get back to education, training and employment and steers away from potential unemployment.
+Young people who access these programmes improve their sports skills which helps build their self-esteem and develops positive attitudes.
+By engaging young people in a range of constructive activities, it creates opportunities for them to get back into education, training or employment and steers them away from potential unemployment or crime.

 To Care Is To Do, supported by The Supporters Club and Premier League, is designed to engage and inspire looked after children and care leavers within the local community.
 Find out more>>

 E18HTEEN provides one-to-one mentoring support for young people in care or care leavers who are not in education, employment or training.Find out more>>

 Tottenham Hotspur Foundation’s Kicks project uses football to break down barriers between young people and the police.
 Find out more>>

 With the strapline ‘Making Your Future’ Tottenham Hotspur Foundation’s Skills project supports vulnerable young people to move away from crime and anti-social behaviour.Find out more>>